wanderlustDev/deliverrapp/README.md

 deployments can then be managed in one run.
 Other things to add will be:
 1. Error handling - to allow graceful exit with readable error messages
 2. Add user prompt for `terraform apply` so that user can verify output of terraform plan before applying.

+## Test Application & Configuration
+This simple app was deployed and is currently available on this endpoint:
+To test, enter this URL in a browser http://deliverr-dev-eb-env.eba-x8ftyavc.us-west-2.elasticbeanstalk.com/sayhello or replace <your_name> in http://deliverr-dev-eb-env.eba-x8ftyavc.us-west-2.elasticbeanstalk.com/sayhello?name=<your_name> with your name for a fun message.
+When asked for password, enter usename="username" and password="password" and you should get a cool fun response :D.